MoneroKon/meta/sponsorship-policy.md

 ### Sponsor Expulsion

-Any anytime, if facts or circumstances call in to question the reliability, integrity of a sponsor, or through acts/omissions violate the Monero Konferenco Guiding Principles, the sponsor may be expelled by majority vote in a community meeting.
+At anytime, if facts or circumstances call in to question the reliability, integrity of a sponsor, or through acts/omissions violate the Monero Konferenco Guiding Principles, the sponsor may be expelled by majority vote in a community meeting.
 Any monetary or in-kind products/services contributions shall be returned to the sponsor and all references to said sponsor expunged from Monero Konferenco website and marketing materials.